 here today in 2005.
 I am still looking.

 OF PULSED WAVE FORMS LATER AND THE SOPHISTICATED ELECTRONIC POWER SOURCES THAT

 MAKE THOUSANDS OF WELD DECISIONS PER SECOND AND WHAT DOES THE WELDING INDUSTRY

 DE WUZZZY / RIPPLESS / POWER

-THE WAVES / DIP-DE - PULSE / ARTIFICIALLY INTELLIGENT, REMOTE CONTROLLED, COMPUTERIZED
+THE WAVES / DIP-DE - PULSE / PULSE ON PULSED ON PULSE.
+PULSE ON 1/2 A BLOODY PULSED, ARTIFICIALLY INTELLIGENT, REMOTE WIRELESS CONTROLLED FROM YOUR CELL PHONE OR COMPUTERIZED

 PULSED WELDING EQUIPMENT.

 I CRINGE AT THE THOUGHT OF WHAT THE FUTURE HOLDS

 FOR AN INDUSTRY THAT HAS BEEN SUCKED IN BY SO MUCH GIBBERISH.